Wilhelman/Input-Combos/docs/readme.md

 * Clean the volatile input chain after the combo is executed.
 There is already a function to do it!

 ### Solution

+Now the function that compares the list of combos and the volatile chain does not make the player receive multi-calls, it only calls it once and then the temporary chain is eliminated.

 ![Example5](images/solvedTODO5.gif)